Skip to Content

 I was using Miya gouache for my test and I used light purple with 4 different shades of green.
 No matter the shade of the green the fact that purple neutralizes green gives us this grey undertone.

-• Pale purple and lime green (yellow green) make greyish olive color almost like a soft khaki.
+• Pale purple and lime green (yellow-green) make a greyish-olive color almost like a soft khaki.

 • Pale purple and grass green make greyish green (pale)

-• Pale purple and jade green will make grey color
+• Pale purple and jade green will make a grey color

 • Pale purple and pale green make grey blue color (more pastel blue color) closer to lavender color.